Land Rover Discovery Sport SUV - Reliability & safety

 Land Rover Discovery Sport reliability

-The Discovery Sport didn’t appear in the 2020 Driver Power satisfaction survey because there were too few responses.
-However, Land Rover did come a disappointing 25th place out of 30 manufacturers, and that result is a drop of five places from 2019.
+The Discovery Sport didn’t appear in the 2021 Driver Power satisfaction survey because there were too few responses.
+However, Land Rover did come a disappointing 22nd out of 29 manufacturers, which is at least a three-place improvement on the previous year.

 The previous generation Discovery Sport scored a full five-star rating in Euro NCAP crash-testing in 2014 and did significantly better than the Evoque in the adult, child and pedestrian protection categories.
 As of yet, the revised Disco Sport has yet to be tested by Euro NCAP.